DealingLace/HDAnywhereMHUB-HA/README.md

 - Adding passthrough control for IR and CEC for custom codes
 - Cross-integration with SmartIR, for controlling other IR enabled devices via passthrough.
 - Cross-integration with Universal Remote, for controlling source and output devices.
-- Backwards compatibility with API v2.0, for older hardware

 ## Troubleshooting